 Available Sizes: 20×20, 13×13, 6.5×13, 6.5×6.5 & 3×13 bullnose

-I have personally put this tile in many different areas of client homes ranging from the bathroom, shower, kitchen floor and backsplashes, laundry and fireplace.
+I have personally put this tile in many different client homes ranging from the bathroom, shower, kitchen floor and backsplashes, laundry, and fireplace.

-Glazed porcelain tile like this one have an impervious glaze on the face combined with an equally impervious body meaning the tile doesn’t absorb anything.
+Glazed porcelain tile like this one has a waterproof glaze on the face combined with an equally impervious body meaning the tile doesn’t absorb anything.

-I frequently take a screwdriver to the tile and run it violently across it as sparks literally fly to demonstrate to a client it’s resilience whenever they ask me “will it scratch?”
+I frequently take a screwdriver to the tile and run it violently across it as sparks fly to demonstrate to a client its resilience whenever they ask me, “will it scratch?”

 This picture shows a client’s home with this tile installed throughout the kitchen and breakfast nook areas.
 Notice how simply installing it on a diagonal draws your eyes to the two widest points on the tile giving a wider appearance which is perfect for smaller areas.

-Marazzi have their own pattern brochure you can reference for ideas and help in figuring out what type of pattern you like.
+Marazzi has its pattern guide you can reference for ideas and help figure out what type of pattern you like.

-The finish on this tile is a low satin sheen so although it is not shiny, it does have a very slight glaze that gives it a slight glimmer.
+The finish on this tile is a low satin sheen, so although it is not shiny, it has a slight glaze that gives it a little glimmer.

 Overall Thoughts On This Collection

-My own clients have also given very positive feedback on it as have independent online reviewers.
+My clients have also given very positive feedback and have independent online reviewers.

-Because of it’s glazed properties, it can be installed on floors, showers, walls, patios, backsplashes and anywhere else you see fit.
+Because of its glazed properties, you can install it on floors, showers, walls, patios, backsplashes, and anywhere else you see fit.

-Here’s a picture of a shower I did using Avorio mixed with marble inserts and travertine pencil rails.
+Here’s a picture of a shower I did.
+I used the Avorio color, mixed with marble inserts and travertine pencil rails.

-I also changed the pattern of the tile between the bottom and top halves just for a little extra visual touch.
+I also changed the tile pattern between the bottom and top halves for a little extra visual touch.

-Maintenance on this tile is very simple since nothing can really hurt it.
+Maintenance on this tile is effortless since nothing can hurt it.

 Some folks ask about the pits and grooves in the tile and if they will collect dirt or not.